ThomasAntalCsipa/ThomasAntalCsipa/README.md

 ## What I code in :computer:

 Mostly I use Godot and VScode.
-Some code languages I can:
+Some of the coding languages I can:
 * C
-* Brain F*ck
+* HTML / CSS
 * GDscript
 * Python
-* HTML / CSS
+* Brain F*ck

 <div style="display: inline-flex; padding: 0;">